Nature Medicine October 10, 2022

 Key Findings

-3. Gastrointestinal adverse events, primarily mild-to-moderate, were more frequently reported in the semaglutide group (82.2%) than in the placebo group (53.9%).
+3. Gastrointestinal adverse events, primarily characterized as mild-to-moderate in severity, were reported more frequently in the semaglutide group (82.2%) than in the placebo group (53.9%).

 Study Design